Use Azure Security Center recommendations to enhance security

 Make sure you have a monitoring process in place, in which you regularly check the recommendations in Security Center so that you can make sure to keep your resources secure over time.

-Learn how to respond to threats with incident response.
+Learn how to respond to threats with Managing and responding to security alerts.